adamlove01/vue-github-repository-list/README.md

 # Github Repo List

-This app allows you to list up to 100 of the 'latest updated' repos of any Github user by user name.
-You can search the name and description within the repo list and also filter by programming language using tags.
+This app allows you to list all repos of any Github user by user name.
+Within the resulting list u you can search the repo name and description \and also filter by programming language using tags.

 ## App Views